Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction

 This project measures the noise on the single qubit (q10 in \texttt{ibmq\_guadalupe}, q23 for \texttt{ibmq\_montreal} and q0 for \texttt{ibmq\_manila}).
 Although the single qubit gates are set to the identity and should remain so despite the increase in noise from the additional CNOT folded hard cycles implemented through the extended CER mitigation protocol, these heatmaps show that what is measured is not what was expected.

-The increase in the measured noise on the single qubit is graphically seen in ~\cref{fig:guad_heatmap}-\cref{fig:manila_heatmap}).
+{ The increase in the measured noise on the single qubit is graphically seen in ~\cref{fig:guad_heatmap}-\cref{fig:manila_heatmap}).
 These figures are heatmap error signatures showing the magnitude of error recorded on these qubits.
 A dark color represents a relatively low value for the error; warmer colors represent a higher value.
-To the right of each figure is a bar with a color gradation and numbers that set the scale for that heatmap representing the level of the infidelity being measured.
+To the right of each figure is a bar with a color gradation and numbers that set the scale for that heatmap representing the level of the infidelity being measured. }

-Each of the three figures (~\cref{fig:guad_heatmap} - \cref{fig:manila_heatmap}) shows five sub-figures representing the single qubit error measurements for CNOT hard cycle repetitions 1, 3, 5, 7, and 9 for each of the three IBM hardware platforms.
-The x-label on the heatmap shows the qubit number being measured and the "I" represents the identity gate that is supposed to be detected on that qubit.
+{ Each of the three figures (~\cref{fig:guad_heatmap} - \cref{fig:manila_heatmap}) shows five sub-figures representing the single qubit error measurements for CNOT hard cycle repetitions 1, 3, 5, 7, and 9 for each of the three IBM hardware platforms.
 The y-axis label of the heatmap shows the X, Y, and Z Pauli errors for the qubit of interest (q0 for \texttt{ibmq\_manilla}, q10 for \texttt{ibmq\_guadalupe} and q23 for \texttt{ibmq\_montreal)}. }

-Ideally if there were no errors, each of the X, Y and Z Paulis should display a dark color indicating that the difference in the magnitude of the error between what is measured and the identity value that is supposed to be detected on that qubit is minimal.
-Warmer colors on the heatmap indicate there is an error on that qubit.
-The magnitude of the error for that Pauli corresponds to the color bar gradation on the scale on the right hand side of each figure.

-These heatmaps also clearly show that as the number of hard cycles is increased from 1 to 9, the magnitude of the single qubit Pauli errors (especially the Z error) grows by an order of magnitude on each of the 3 different hardware platforms.
+{ These heatmaps also clearly show that as the number of hard cycles is increased from 1 to 9, the magnitude of the single qubit Pauli errors (especially the Z error) grows by an order of magnitude on each of the three different hardware platforms.